 In 2009, the future of the castle looked bleak, as Lord Carnarvon faced a £12 million repair bill to keep the castle from falling into ruin.
 Fortunately, Julian Fellowes chose Highclere for his Downton Abbey in 2010, and the castle’s future is looking brighter.

-From the death of Mr Pamuk in the first series, to the royal visit in the forthcoming film, Highclere Castle plays a significant role as the home of the Crawley family.
+From the death of Mr Pamuk in the first series to the royal visit in the recent film, Highclere Castle plays a significant role as the home of the Crawley family.
 Follow in the footsteps of Lord and Lady Grantham, Lady Mary, and the Dowager Countess, and learn about what life at the real Downton Abbey was actually like.

 £50 including entry